13 Design Styles

 03. Stainless Steel Texture

-Many designs categorize this stainless steel texture style entirely under Acid Graphic.
-However, I believe the differences are quite significant.
-Firstly, the color palette for this stainless steel texture is black, white, and gray, not colorful gradients.
-Secondly, the overall poster's main色调 typically remains black, white, and gray, resulting in a more understated and minimalist visual effect, devoid of the “acidic” feel.
+Many designs categorize this stainless steel texture style under Acid Graphics.
+However, I believe the differences are significant.
+Firstly, the color palette for this stainless steel texture is monochromatic (black, white, gray) rather than colorful gradients.
+Secondly, the overall poster's main色调 typically remains black, white, and gray, resulting in a more understated and minimalist visual effect without the “acidic” feel.

 Diffused gradient is a gradient effect achieved through blurring, resembling the spread of ink wash.
 It often incorporates a slight noise texture.
 Using this gradient effect to create simple illustrations yields a clean, fashionable feel, frequently applied in food海报.